parasew/libtropic-arduino/README.md

 # libtropic-arduino
 This repository implements the LibtropicArduino library, which serves as an example of how to use our official SDK, [Libtropic](https://github.com/tropicsquare/libtropic), on Arduino-based platforms.

-## Repository structure
-The directory structure is compliant with the requirements of the **Arduino Library Manager** and **PlatformIO Registry**, but was not published in neither of these yet.
+The LibtropicArduino library is implemented in a way to be compliant with the requirements of the **Arduino Library Manager** and **PlatformIO Registry**, but was not published in neither of these yet.

 > [!WARNING]
 > The LibtropicArduino library was tested using PlatformIO only!